New Tools in Stock! Mouthpiece Backbore Reamers and Peg Hole Reamers Now Available!

 To maintain alignment:

-- Apply a slight back taper to the reamer
+• Apply additional back taper to the reamer

 Plain reaming will not correct axis misalignment across a hole series.
 For concentricity, use line reaming with progressively sized holes and a guided reamer bar supported at both ends.